-What Responsive Design Can Do For Your Website
+What Responsive Web Design Can Do For Your Business Website

 “In today’s saturated market, user experience is more important than ever.
 Your website is often your first impression (and sometimes only experience with your brand), and if users can’t navigate your site easily, they are likely to go elsewhere.
 With estimates of 50% of web traffic coming in through mobile devices, you mustn’t be missing out on potential business opportunities.
 If something were causing half of your customers not to be able to access your business, you’d consider making a change.
 This should be no different.” — Read more at Business2Community